Table 19

-Table 19 is a 2017 American comedy film written and directed by Jeffrey Blitz, from a story originally written by brothers Jay and Mark Duplass.
+Table 19 is a 2017 American romantic comedy film written and directed by Jeffrey Blitz, from a story originally written by brothers Jay and Mark Duplass.
 The film stars Anna Kendrick, Craig Robinson, June Squibb, Lisa Kudrow, Stephen Merchant, Wyatt Russell, and Tony Revolori.

 The film was released on March 3, 2017, by Fox Searchlight Pictures, receiving generally mixed reviews from critics and grossed $5 million.

 Plot

 Eloise McGarry attends her oldest friend Francie Millner's wedding.
-Originally maid of honor, she "dropped out" two months ago after her (now) ex-boyfriend Teddy, the best man and the bride's brother, broke up with her by text after two years together.
-Teddy is now back with his old girlfriend.
+Originally maid of honor, she "dropped out" two months ago after her (now) ex-boyfriend Teddy, the best man and the bride's brother, broke up with her by text after two years together and returned to his old girlfriend.
 At the reception, Eloise discovers she is seated at Table 19.
 As she considers leaving, a fellow guest named Huck offers unsolicited advice, and she decides to stay.

 Eloise meets her table mates: Jerry and Bina Kepp, Facebook friends of the groom's father; teen Renzo Eckberg, whose mom is an acquaintance of the groom; Jo Flanagan, Teddy and Francie's childhood nanny; and Walter Thimble, the bride's cousin, who is out on parole.
 They discuss whether Table 19 is a "good table," Eloise telling them that she helped plan the wedding, and she knows Table 19 is for misfits.

 As the newlyweds arrive and begin dancing, Eloise starts feeling insecure and dances with Huck, whom she kisses.
 When he refuses to sit with her, she realizes he is a wedding crasher and "Huck" is not his real name, and he leaves.

 Although not bonding initially, they come together when Jo realizes Eloise is pregnant.
 With the table's help, Eloise confronts Teddy about dumping her when she told him about the baby.
 Teddy says he broke up with her because she said they would be ridiculous parents, leaving Teddy hurt and worried he would disappoint her.
 The argument ends with them accidentally destroying the cake and hastily covering it up.

-Bitter and covered in cake, Table 19 changes clothes and moves to Jo's room to smoke pot and talk.
+Bitter and covered in cake, Table 19 changes clothes and moves to Jo's room to smoke marijuana and talk.
 Walter reveals he went to prison for stealing $125,000 from the father of the bride because a former friend conned him.
 Renzo came to the wedding in lieu of his junior prom, as his mom thought he could meet someone.
 Jo feels she has wasted her life and the children she cared for have forgotten her.